Ancestral home (Chinese)

 In Chinese culture, an ancestral home is the place of origin of one's extended family.
-It may or may not be the place where one is born.
+It may or may not be the place where one is born or brought up.
 For instance, Lien Chan was born in Xi'an, but his ancestral home is Zhangzhou.

 Definition

 A subjective concept, a person's ancestral home could be the birthplace of any of their patriline ancestors.
 Su Shi limited it to five generations, i.e. it refers to the home of one's great-great-grandfather.
 Even more broadly, an ancestral home can refer to the first locality where a surname came to be established or prominent.
 Commonly, a person usually defines their hometown as what their father considers to be his ancestral home.
 In practice, most people would define their ancestral homes as the birthplace of their patriline ancestors from the early 20th century, around the time when government authorities began to collect such information from individuals.

 Moreover, a person's ancestral home can be defined in any level of locality, from province and county down to town and village, depending on how much an individual knows about their ancestry.